 I’d like to share with you a few simple practice tips that will help you feel more motivated to practice.
 The more motivated you are, the more you will accomplish in your practice time.
+Sometimes motivation doesn’t come from what we practice, but how we approach practicing.
+I’d like to offer you some simple practice tips that have worked well for me and many of my students.
 Without further ado, here are my top 5 practice tips for every drummer.

 Keep Your Expectations In Check

 The first of my practice tips requires a slight change in mentality.
 It’s human nature to place expectations on ourselves that are far too big for the present moment.
 (Complete an entire lesson or learn an entire song for example).
 That can easily make you feel like you’re never getting to the top of the practice mountain.
 By taking smaller steps at a time in our practicing, we get a feeling of success and accomplishment more often.
 This can fuel our motivation to learn more.
 I like to call these my own little victories.